-The faculty of the Department of Fine, Digital, and Performing Arts help guide students' skills, talents, and understanding to expand their artistic/ expressive abilities and world views.
-The faculty believe that the process of acquiring a balanced perspective facilitates your understanding of who you are as an individual, which forms the core of your artistic and academic growth.
-We encourage your artistic growth in traditional arts and performing skills as well as cutting-edge technologies, realizing that there are many paths and definitions to artistic and performing success.
-We furthermore encourage you to develop the necessary skills in writing, speaking, and movement to facilitate additional avenues of expression in a world which is rapidly becoming more dependent upon communications at many levels.
+The faculty of the Department of Fine, Digital, and Performing Arts guide students' skills, talents, and understanding to expand their artistic/expressive abilities and world views.
+The faculty believe that the process of acquiring a balanced perspective facilitates your understanding of who you are as an individual, which in turn, forms the core of your artistic and academic growth.

+We encourage your artistic growth in the traditional and performing arts, which may then also be applied using advanced digital technology in appropriate concentrations.
+We respect the many pathways and definitions that may lead to your artistic and performing success.
+We, furthermore, encourage you to develop the necessary skills in writing, speaking, and movement to facilitate additional avenues of expression in a world which is rapidly becoming more dependent upon communications at many levels.
 It is our guiding principle that students in the department come to an understanding of, and sensitivity to, how their talents, skills, and acumen progress and serve the artistic, aesthetic, and design needs of an increasingly complex multicultural, multinational world.